 College of Liberal Arts & Social Sciences > Academics > Modern Languages > Graduate Programs > German (MA) > Degree Requirements

-The curriculum of the MA in German will consist of twelve courses (48 quarter credit hours), divided into two parts:
+The curriculum of the MA in German consists of twelve courses (48 quarter credit hours), divided into two parts:

-The core curriculum consists of the following four courses:
+The core curriculum consists of the following three courses:

 Additional requirements include:

 All students must attain a rating of at least “Advanced Low” from the standardized Oral Proficiency Interview (OPI) of the American Council on Teaching Foreign Languages (ACTFL).

 The service-learning experience will involve work within an environment where the student can apply her or his linguistic expertise, as a volunteer, contributor, intern, or employee.
 This environment might be a community group; a social service or agency; a professional association; or an artistic organization.
 This experience should ideally contribute to the student’s portfolio project.

 The portfolio (completed while enrolled in MOL 496) consists of a compilation and critical assessment of select work done throughout the program or a final project with written critical assessment.
 Final projects may include a community service experience, internship, performance and creative work, thesis, or translation.

 In order to graduate from the program, students must complete all program requirements with a minimum GPA of 3.000.

 A thesis option will be available for students who attain a GPA of at least 3.7 in the program after completing 24 credit hours of coursework.
 The thesis should address the area of interest of the candidate’s course “cluster.”